-The best advice here is to keep an eye on areas that tend to have mold growth, such as dark cabinets, window seals, and moist areas like kitchens and bathrooms.
+The best advice here is to keep an eye on areas that tend to have mold growth, such as dark cabinets, and window seals, and moist areas, like kitchens and bathrooms.
 If you suspect that mold has started to regrow, schedule a mold inspection right away!

 Do You Need Mold Remediation?